tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 </div>

 Importantly, command-line software needs to be installed on a user’s system
-and available in a user’s PATH.
+and available in a user’s `PATH`.
 To check whether this is the case, one can use the
 `tryCL` function.

 ``` r